-It is the biggest playground I have ever been!! - Sika
+It is the biggest playground I had ever been!! - Sika

 Hey!
 It is you!
 My decayed wood!! - Sika

 Opps!
-I think I have eaten too much snacks while I am digging just now!! - Sika
+I think I had eaten too much snack while I am doing so digging just now!! - Sika

 After exploring all the decayed wood, it’s time for Sika to explore what type of enrichment lies in this pen!
 With lots of sniffing, exploring, and rolling around, I wonder what could make me, a baby cub happy?!
 The answer is toys!
 From the day Sika arrived at the Bornean Sun Bear Conservation Centre, we took note of her progress and development and took note of her enthusiasm and love towards the enrichment tools we give her.
 What is enrichment, you may ask?
 Enrichment is a toy/tool for a bear that can help to encourage a natural bear behaviour.
 When a bear is playing with the enrichment, they are learning how to use their sharp claw, strong canine, long tongue and their natural bear skills.
 Playing with these toys also help fill Sika’s time with positive reinforcements.
 Sika’s favourite enrichments are The Proposal, Stick Paradox, Happy Sack and much more.
 She cannot pick her most favourite enrichment but she loves all the enrichments that she has received.